JoeyStrandnes/Applied-IoT-1DT305/README.md

 ### Finalizing the design

 ###### The image below shows the final housing for the LoRa temperature transmitter.
 The housing was designed in SolidWorks 2019, printed on an FlashForge finder (FDM 3D-printer) and was printed from the plastic type PET.
 The design consists of three parts, the main housing, roof and a wall mount that attaches to the backside of the housing.
-It was designed to resemble a small birdhouse and have a lot of "breathing" so the bottom is a honeycomb mesh to allow the same temperature on the inside as the outside ambient temperature.
+It was designed to resemble a small birdhouse and have a lot of "breathing", the bottom is a open honeycomb mesh to allow the same temperature on the inside as the outside ambient temperature.
 It was not designed to be waterproof/resistant and should be mounted indoors only.

 ![Housing](https://raw.githubusercontent.com/JoeyStrandnes/Applied-IoT-1DT305/master/Project Images/Final-Housing.jpg)